A Guide To Shellfish In Raw Diets

 Shellfish such as oysters, blue mussels, green-lipped mussels, and more are commonly fed in a raw diet.
 But there are a few essential points to understand before adding shellfish into the bowl.

-Why Is Shellfish Added?
+Why Are Shellfish Added?

-What Shellfish Is OK To Feed?
+What Shellfish To Feed